vrortvedt/accretive-issuance-token-standard/README.md

 * Joe, 15 - pun enthusiast
 Uses dApp to enter timed wordplay contests, with competitors having limited time to submit their best linguistic joke based on some randomized input like a news headline or an unusual photograph.
 * Carly, 40 - amateur meteorologist
 Uses weather prediction competition dApp to earn reputation as judicious and precise weather forecaster.
+She would submit predictions for the high and low temperatures, as well as teh amount of rain one week from now.
 A heavily utilized weather forecasting dApp could serve to improve accuracy and availability of weather forecasts.

 ## **Library packages**

-## **uPort Integration**
+This contract uses the following OpenZeppelin libraries:
+* math/SafeMath.sol
+* ownership/Ownable.sol
+* lifecycle/Pausable.sol
+* token/ERC20/ERC20.sol